dluchten/Mac-Setup/README.md

 ## Install Visual Studio Code
-`brew cask install visual-studio-code`
+`brew cask install visual-studio-code`\
+Install followings extensions: \
+- LaTeX Workshop, James Yu
+- C/C++ Intellisense, Microsoft
+- Python, Microsoft
+-
 ## Pyenv
 Pyenv is a package manager for python.
 It allows you to install multiple versions of python on one machine.
 The pyenv-virtualenv plugin helps create virtualenvs for a specific python version. \
 `brew install pyenv pyenv-virtualenv` \